MUST4707/04_Week.In-Class.D.Loops/README.md

 count++; // this is the same as count = count + 1.
 }
 ```
-In other words, the ++ takes a variable, adds 1 to it, and then reassigns that new value to the original vairiable
+In other words, the ++ takes a variable, adds 1 to it, and then reassigns that new value to the original variable

 Iterating with a While Loop
 ---------------------------